Skip navigation

 Normal Function

-The protein produced from the HLA-DRB1 gene, called the beta chain, attaches (binds) to another protein called the alpha chain, which is produced from the HLA-DRA gene.
-Together, they form a functional protein complex called the HLA-DR antigen-binding heterodimer.
-This complex displays foreign peptides to the immune system to trigger the body's immune response.
+The protein produced from the HLA-DRB1 gene, called the beta chain, binds to another protein (the alpha chain), which is produced from the HLA-DRA gene.
+Together, they form a larger protein called the HLA-DR antigen-binding heterodimer.
+This protein binds to protein fragments (peptides) that are outside the cell and presents them to the immune system.
+If the immune system recognizes the peptides as foreign, it triggers a response to attack the invading viruses or bacteria.

 Health Conditions Related to Genetic Changes